The Exchange of Consent

 The exchange of consent – often called the marriage vows – is at the heart of the Catholic wedding ceremony.
-As the Catechism of the Catholic Church says, the consent exchanged between bride and groom “is the indispensable element that ‘makes the marriage'” (no. 1626).
+As the Catechism of the Catholic Church says, the consent exchanged between bride and groom “is the indispensable element that ‘makes the marriage’” (no. 1626).
 Without consent, there is no marriage.
-The consent is part of every Catholic wedding ceremony, whether it takes place within Mass, without Mass, or between a Catholic and unbaptized person.
+The exchange of consent is part of every Catholic wedding ceremony, whether it takes place within Mass, without Mass, or between a Catholic and unbaptized person.
 It takes place after the Questions Before Consent and before the Blessing and Giving of Rings.

 The words of consent provide rich reflection both for couples preparing for marriage and those married for years.
 Pope Francis wrote in Amoris Laetitia that the words of consent “cannot be reduced to the present; they involve a totality that includes the future: ‘until death do us part’” (no. 214).
 By promising in the presence of God and the Church to love each other faithfully for the rest of their lives, bride and groom form an unbreakable covenant.